britto/frevo-on-rails-problema-1/README.markdown

 # Problem 1 - Cash Machine (ATM)

 ## Problem Description
 What is the minimum set of bills that sums up to a given amount of money?
-Assume the machine is provided an unlimited amount of bills in the following values: 2, 5, 10, 20, 50 e 100.
+Assume the machine is provided an unlimited amount of bills in the following values: 2, 5, 10, 20, 50 and 100.

 ## Sample Usage and Expected Output
     $ bin/atm 107 248